MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 ### Bugs

-#### Fixed Bugs
+#### Fixed Bug

 - #### Header navigation menu: sizing issue

-    I'm not sure if it qualifies as a bug, per se, but I noticed a sizing problem with the header on smaller screens, especially in landscape mode, when I first started to style it for responsive design.
+    I noticed a sizing problem with the header on smaller screens, especially in landscape mode, when I first started to style it for responsive design.
 It encroached too far down onto the hero image, obscuring it, even after downsizing, but if I made the navigation menu any smaller it became difficult to see.
 I also wanted to avoid reducing the size of the band logo at all, if possible.

     I realised that I could solve the issue by switching the original, inline-styled navigation menu for a 'hamburger' style drop-down menu on medium to small screen sizes.
 I achieved this by first wrapping the original #main-menu list in a div with an id of "main-menu-inline".
 I then created the drop-down menu inside the same `<nav>` element in HTML by using the `<details>` element with a Font Awesome 'hamburger' icon in the `<summary>` tag, and copied the original navigation menu list into the disclosure widget.
 I gave it an id of "main-menu-dropdown", styled it to look like a standard drop-down menu and set the media queries to switch between the two menu styles at 800 pixels using the property `display: none;`.
 The media queries can be seen below.
 ```css